linode/apl-docs/docs/for-ops/how-to/manage-age.md

 This key can be obtained from the `otomi-sops-secrets` secret in the `otomi-pipelines` namespace or from the `otomi-api` secret in the `otomi` namespace.
 :::

-To configure Age public and private keys, add or update the following `kms` section in the values.yaml file when installing the Application Platform.
+To configure Age public and private keys, add or update the following `kms` section in the values.yaml file when installing the App Platform.

 ```yaml
 kms: